Skip to main content

 Statement of Purpose

-The statement of purpose is a typed one- to two- page statement introducing yourself to the admissions committee.
+The statement of purpose is a single-spaced, typed one- to two- page statement introducing yourself to the admissions committee.
 Please describe your academic background and relevant work experience, research interests, and career goals.
 Your statement should specifically address how your research interests combine ideas from the three core disciplines in this program—statistics, computational science, and a social science or adjacent discipline—in your dissertation research.
-Your statement should also mention at least two program faculty members that you may be interested in working with.
+Your statement should also mention at least two program faculty members that you may be interested in working with and why you chose them.

 Letters of Recommendation

 Submit three letters of recommendation.
-Two of the letters must be written by faculty at institutions of higher education.
+It is recommended that two of the letters be written by faculty at institutions of higher education.
+All letters should specifically speak to a candidate's research potential.
 Be sure to request them well in advance of the deadline.
 Read detailed instructions.

 Writing Sample

-As part of your application, you are are required to submit an academic writing sample in English - a course paper or its equivalent - that demonstrates your writing and analytic abilities and is solo-authored by you..
+As part of your application, you are required to submit an academic writing sample in English - a course paper or its equivalent - that demonstrates your writing and analytic abilities and is solo-authored by you.
 The sample should be no more than 20 pages and the topic need not be restricted to statistics, computer sciences or social science.
+If the writing sample does not include your name as the author, please include a note in the Additional Information section explaining the circumstances of your writing sample and attesting that it is your own work.

 Description of Relevant Coursework